Toolbars & globals

 global from the story context:

-passArgsFirst: false for backwards compatibility, the story context is passed as the first argument:
+passArgsFirst: false for backward compatibility, the story context is passed as the first argument:

-If you're working on a Storybook addon and you need to retrieve globals.
-You can do so, The
+If you're working on a Storybook addon and need to retrieve globals, you can do so.
+The

-@storybook/api package provides a hook for this scenario, you can use the
+@storybook/manager-api package provides a hook for this scenario.
+You can use the

 useGlobals() hook to retrieve any globals you want.

-Using the ThemeProvider example above, you could expand it to display which current theme is being shown inside a panel like so:
+Using the ThemeProvider example above, you could expand it to display which theme is active inside a panel as such: